 Making sure your team are engaged

-When you’re a project manager running a status meeting in an office, you can easily see who is engaged and who isn’t, and you can rectify that issue immediately.
+When you’re a project manager running a status meeting in an office, you can easily see who is engaged and who isn’t.
+But in remote teams, one of your main challenges is in keeping people engaged in such a way that you ultimately enhance your remote team collaboration.
 Plus, in a face to face meeting, most people won’t be obvious about not paying attention (unless they brought their phone in with them, in which case they are very much obvious.)
 You can also read the room to know when someone may have an objection or comment, and you can see when the team is starting to collectively wander and the meeting really needs to end.